Para olvidarte de mí

 Para Olvidarte de Mí (English: To Forget About Me) is the sixth and final studio album by Mexican pop band RBD, a group that gained popularity from Televisa's teenage-oriented TV series, Rebelde.
-The album was released on March 10, 2009 in Mexico and on March 24, 2009 in the United States.
+The album was released on March 10, 2009, in Mexico and on March 24, 2009, in the United States.
 The album belongs to the musical genres of Latin pop and pop rock, with a melodic dance-pop styling.

 For promotion purposes, only one single was released from the album, the title-track "Para Olvidarte de Mí".
 The single's music video was compiled from footage of RBD's previous music videos and live performances.

 Background and production

 The group announced in October 2008 that Para Olvidarte de Mí was slated to be RBD's last studio album, as the group was disbanding.
 Group member Maite Perroni announced during an interview that the recording of the farewell album had concluded in November 2008.
 The album was recorded in Mexico City, under the production of Armando Ávila, Carlos Lara and MachoPsycho.

 Following on the footsteps of Empezar Desde Cero, RBD band member Dulce María co-wrote two songs out of the 13 that are on the album.
 The two compositions are "Más Tuya Que Mía", a song that speaks about the end of a romantic relationship, and "Lágrimas Pérdidas", which deals with the hope of starting again after having gone through disillusion in a relationship.
+Also following the tradition set by its predecessors, the album features a cover song.
+The twelfth track "Puedes Ver Pero No Tocar" is a Spanish cover version of the song "You Can Look" by the German band Monrose, from their 2008 album I Am.